 Climate change is an urgent issue that requires immediate action.
 Life as we know it is not sustainable at the current rate of greenhouse gas (GHG) emissions.
 GHGs are released into the atmosphere by human activities, such as transportation, farming, and the use of electronics.
 Climate scientists have produced significant research demonstrating the risks of rising emissions, and concerned citizens are doing their best to encourage action.

 Now, it's up to us to make a difference.
 We must reduce our personal emissions and press the government to ensure that larger emitters do the same!

-There’s a lot that we have the power to change.
-Ways to reduce emissions generally fall into three categories: (1) the way we live, (2) what we buy, and (3) how we participate in the community.
+There's a lot that we have the power to change.
+Ways to reduce emissions generally fall into three categories: (1) the way we live, (2) what we buy, and (3) how we participate in our communities.

 LIFESTYLE: The Way We Live

 The way you live and the decisions you make in your home have an impact on the climate.
 A lot of these are what we refer to as “the basics,” but there is also the issue of electronics.
 Consider the following suggestions on how to reduce your greenhouse gas emissions.

 Continue to practice the basics routinely: reduce water use, compost and recycle properly, use active or communal transportation, and conserve electricity.

 Water.
 Canadians use 329 litres of water per person, per day.
 The two largest contributors are bathing and showering (35%) and toilets (30%).
 Major waste reductions can be achieved by simply taking fewer, shorter showers, not running water unnecessarily, and washing your laundry in cold water.